This Video Of Yash And Radhika Pandit's Daughter Ayra Wishing Happy Deepavali Breaks The Internet!

 Yash Takes A Break From KGF

 As we all know, the Rocking Star of Sandalwood is busy working on the sequel to his blockbuster KGF, which released last year.
-The actor has been extensively travelling within the country and outside to meet the needs of his projects.
-However, he seems to have taken a short break from his busy schedule to spend time with family during the festival of lights.
+The actor has been extensively travelling within the country and outside to meet the needs of his project.
+However, he seems to have taken a short break from his busy schedule to spend time with his family during the festival of lights.

 Expecting A Second Child